RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2023-01-11-Added_continuous_actions_and_clock_control.md

 - epsilon: 0.15
 - random initial state with mean = (MaxPossibleState - MinPossibleState / 2) and standard deviation = 0.2

-In this case the training took around 1 hour an a half
+In this case the training took around 5 minutes to converge in ppo_discrete and 2 minutes in ppo_continouse

 ## DDPG